itjosephk2/project-three-python/README.md

 * As a user, I want to be able to review the data I provided and correct it if needed.

-* As a user, I want the calculations to be displayed in a clear way and to be easy to understand.
+* As a user, I want to know the remaining hp of the fighters to know where i stand in the battle after every attack

-### Color Scheme

-[Colorama](https://pypi.org/project/colorama/) has been used to apply color to the terminal text.
-This in order to make the program more intuitive and easier to read.

-Here are the colors being used:

-* Inputs are displayed in light green.

-* Data and the main logo is displayed in light yellow.

-* Errors are displayed with a red background.

-* Some extra information has been displayed in dim text.

-* Messages are displayed in the default terminal color.

 ### Data Model